Lawrence2005/Finovax-Quantitative-Researcher-Internship-Summer-2025/Equity-Market-Insights-via-Stock-Trend-Analysis-Week6/README.md

 - detailed findings from the data analysis, including visualizations
 - conclusions drawn from the statistical tests and predictive analytics

-and a fully commented .py file that documents the entire process from data fetching to analysis and visualization.
+and a fully commented .ipynb file that documents the entire process from data fetching to analysis and visualization.